 SANDR KAMMANN, Founding Director

-MISSION STATEMENT To offer visionary performance events that prove disarming and exhilarating in their bold authenticity, nourishing audiences with new paradigms and compelling messages for our time.
+MISSION STATEMENT To offer transformational gatherings and visionary performance events that prove disarming and exhilarating in their bold authenticity, nourishing participants and audiences with new paradigms and compelling messages for our time.

 ARTIST’S STATEMENT Driven by activist passion and anthropological training, I create multi-art performances that challenge culturally imposed paradigms.
 I seek to inspire audiences to discover deep meaning in their lives and communities.
 Performance has an innate power to inspire audiences, and as a choreographer, director/playwright and performing artist, I am keenly interested in this transformational potential to expand the boundaries of human consciousness.

-Sacred embodiment practices are integral to my creative work.
+Sacred embodiment practices and mindful presence in the natural world are integral to my creative work.
 The cross-cultural study of ancient and contemporary transformational ritual was the focus of my M.A. in Cultural Anthropology, and my ongoing research into these embodied pathways continues to inform my work.
 Employing authentic enactments and ritual theatre in collaboration with other artists, I intend to continue creating a body of evocative and powerfully communicative works.

 Sandra Kammann is a choreographer, theatre director, performing artist, playwright, cultural anthropologist and educator.
-She is Founding Director of we the temple www.wethetemple.com, a non-profit organization exploring the inherent power of performed ritual to expand and alter consciousness.
+She is Founding Director of we the temple, a non-profit organization exploring the inherent power of performed ritual and Mindful Presence practices to expand and alter consciousness.
 Her research in authentic enactment and transformational ritual culminates in creation of mythic, visionary performances and public enactments.
-Sandra’s latest work, Duir-Wyyd: The Dreamer’s Doorway, informed by research on shamanic traditions of ancient Ireland, will premiere in the upcoming Women’s Voices Theater Festival, October, 2015.
-Crack Between theWorlds: the goddess returns, Sandra’s adaptation of Aeschylus’ The Eumenides, was produced to critical acclaim by Studio Theatre’s Secondstage, garnering a Helen Hayes nomination for Best Musical Production (Deborah Wicks La Puma, Composer).
+Sandra’s latest work, Duir-Wyyd: The Dreamer’s Doorway, informed by research on shamanic traditions of ancient Ireland, premiered in The Women’s Voices Theater Festival, 2015.
+Crack Between theWorlds: the goddess returns, Sandra’s adaptation of Aeschylus’ The Eumenides, was produced to critical acclaim by Studio Theatre’s Secondstage, garnering a Helen Hayes nomination for Best Musical Production (Deborah Wicks La Puma, Composer & Music Director).
 Creating multi-art performance projects for many years, Sandra has directed both professional and community based performance companies in a wide range of venues, almost exclusively with live music composed specifically for her works.
 She danced professionally in NYC, and for the internationally acclaimed Maida Withers Dance Construction Company.
-Sandra holds an M.A. in Cultural Anthropology, graduating with honors from The George Washington University with the thesis “Performance as Gateway: Revitalization of Ritual by Performing Artists,” Dr. Ruth Krulfeld (Emeritus), Thesis Advisor.
-Sandra is currently an M.F.A. candidate in the Department of Theatre & Dance at The George Washington University.
+Sandra holds an M.A. in Cultural Anthropology, Dr. Ruth Krulfeld (Emeritus), Thesis Advisor and an M.F.A in Performance, Professor Maida Withers, Thesis Advisor, graduating with honors from The George Washington University.

 C.V.
 Available Upon Request firstname.lastname@example.org